 Day 26: Day 27 Kuta (1B)

 Spend a free day in Kuta.
-Opt to take a surf lesson, explore the shops, chill out on the beach, or head to one of the nearby towns.
+Opt to explore the shops, chill out on the beach, or head to one of the nearby towns.
+Learn to surf by pre-booking the Half Day Surf Class extra when booking your tour.

 Day 27: Day 28 Kuta/Kubutambahan (1B, 1L, 1D)